MicrosoftDocs/dataexplorer-docs/data-explorer/query-sql-server-emulation.md

 ---
-title: Query with SQL Server Emulation - Azure Data Explorer
+title: Run queries and stored functions with SQL Server emulation - Azure Data Explorer
 description: This article describes using the Kusto Query Language (KQL) or T-SQL over TDS in Azure Data Explorer. ms.reviewer: yosefd ms.topic: reference ms.date: 03/08/2023
 ---
-# Query data with SQL Server emulation
+# Run queries and stored functions with SQL Server emulation

 Azure Data Explorer provides Tabular Data Stream (TDS) endpoints that allow you to query data in a way similar to how you would query data in SQL Server.
 In this article, you'll learn how to execute stored functions and [Kusto Query Language (KQL)](kusto/query/index.md) queries from an SQL compatible client.

 For more information, see the [overview on SQL Server emulation](sql-server-emulation-overview.md) in Azure Data Explorer.

-## Executing stored functions
+## Run stored functions

 You can create and execute [stored functions](kusto/query/schema-entities/stored-functions.md) like SQL stored procedures.
 For example, if you have a stored function as described in the following table, you can execute it as shown in the code example.